Inflect logo

 FactorRating / DataNotes

-Disaster RiskLow (2.5 / 10) – as of September 2025Seismic and flood risks are present but manageable with proper site selection.
+Disaster RiskLow (2.5/10) – as of September 2025Primarily seismic and flood risks, manageable with modern facility design.

-Sales Tax25% VAT – as of September 2025A standard Value Added Tax applies to equipment and services.
+Sales Tax25% VAT – as of September 2025Standard Value Added Tax applies to IT hardware and services.

 Network & Connectivity Ecosystem